Behind the ‘Line

 Story of a jukebox

 This is the story of the ‘Master Harold’ … and the Boys jukebox.
-For those of you who have seen the production, you know that the jukebox is a crucial prop — referenced throughout the script and integral to the moving ending of the play.
-It was important to get it right, and we had quite an adventure on our way to realizing what ultimately appears on stage.
-For those of you who may not ...
+For those of you who have seen the production, you know that the jukebox is a crucial prop — referenced throughout the script and integral to the moving ending of the play. ...

 Read More >